August Full Moon 2026: Sturgeon Moon Dims During a Lunar Eclipse

 See Infographic

-August Full Moon: the Sturgeon Moon
+August Full Moon Name

 There are about 26 sturgeon species worldwide, and all of them are endangered due to intense overfishing and water pollution.
 Let the name of the August Full Moon be a reminder to take care of nature.

-August Full Moon alternative names
+August Full Moon Alternative Names

 The Full Moon in August also marked the start of a harvesting season in the Northern Hemisphere.
 Native American names for the August Full Moon include Corn Moon, Ricing Moon, and Black Cherries Moon.
 The Anglo-Saxons called it the Grain Moon.